 New Orleans is home to numerous museums that explore a wide variety of histories and cultures, many of which are participating in Museum Month this August.
 Museum Month is a program where one museum membership gets you and a guest access to every participating museum for the entire month.
 History buffs in particular can make the most of Museum Month by visiting the museums listed below.

 Recognized as Trip Advisor’s #2 museum in the nation and #2 museum in the world in 2017, The National WWII Museum is a world-class destination.
 Telling the story of American Experience in the war that changed the world, the museum has exhibits ranging from The D-Day Invasion of Normandy to The Arsenal of Democracy.
 Beyond All Boundaries, showing exclusively in The Solomon Victory Theater, is a 4D journey through the war.
 With several restaurants and a hotel on its campus, there’s so much to explore.

-The Museum of the Southern Jewish Experience covers the geographical area of 13 Southern states and 300 years of history—and it features exhibits, collections, and programming focused on the history of Southern Jews.
-Interactive exhibits make for a wonderful experience to learn about the history of Judaism and how it is practiced today.
+The Museum of the Southern Jewish Experience covers the geographical area of 13 Southern states and 300 years of history focused on the culture of Southern Jews.

 A favorite of adults and children alike, the museum offers dynamic interactive exhibits, multigenerational educational programming, research facilities, and engaging musical performances in the city where jazz was born.

 This house museum was built by the late philanthropists Edith and Edgar Stern.
 The Classical Revival-style mansion is surrounded by eight acres of breathtakingly landscaped gardens designed by some of the finest outdoor architects of the early 20th century.
 Live music in the garden, as well as gardening classes and other special programming, are regularly offered.